viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 To help keep these credentials safe, additional LSA protection will be enabled by default on new, enterprise-joined Windows 11 devices.
 By loading only trusted, signed code, LSA provides significant protection against credential theft.
 LSA protection also now supports configuration using Group Policy and modern device management.

+End users have the ability to manage their LSA protection state in the Windows Security Application under Device Security -> Core Isolation -> Local Security Authority protection.
+It’s important to note that the enterprise policy for LSA protection will take precedence over enablement on upgrade.
+This ensures a seamless transition and enhanced security for all users.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

 - [Configuring additional LSA protection](/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection)